HSBC

 1 Foundations

-I defined Foundations and Components for a more a detailed and complete mobile toolkit with mobile accessibility in mind, supported by visual examples carefully explained and links to further information.
+I defined Foundations and Components to create a more detailed and comprehensive mobile toolkit, with accessibility as a core consideration.
+This was supported by carefully explained visual examples and links to additional resources.

-This study started with a general approach to native patterns (see magnified view below), as well as industry standards such as accessibility guidelines from Human Interface Guidelines (iOS) and Google Material Design (Android).
+This study started with a general approach to native patterns, as well as industry standards such as accessibility guidelines from Human Interface Guidelines (iOS) and Google Material Design (Android).

 • hsbc-foundations01-ui-centre